HyperNuke45/majikplus.github.io/README.md

 	Application format:
 	1. When did you join the anarchy scene?
-	2. Are you a nn?
+	2. Are you an nn?
-	3. On a scale from 1-10 how good are you at crystal pvp
+	3. On a scale from 1-10 how good are you at Crystal pvp?
 	4. Do you know me?
-	5. Do you have experience with java or kotlin?
+	5. Do you have experience with Java or Kotlin?
 	6. Why do you want client?
-	7. How can you contribute?
+	7. How can you contribute toward da development?

 	To apply message HypeR#1021 or CanonBall90#0490 on Discord.